Setup Nginx reverse proxy and force redirect HTTP to HTTPS

 nginx: configuration file /etc/nginx/nginx.conf test is successful

-Restart Nginx for apply new configurations:
+Restart Nginx for applying new configurations:

 sudo systemctl restart nginx

-When you first time open url address with self-signed certificate you get "Privacy error":
+Testing in browser.
+When you first time open URL address with self-signed certificate you get "Privacy error" message.
+Example for Chromium:

 Your connection is not private